 Note that the occupant is not to (1) tear down the house himself, (2) ignore the problem, (3) become tolerant of it, or (4) defer to the opinion of his neighbors or the government—human wisdom, such as it is.
 No, he is to go to the priest—that is, to Yahshua.
 But wait—we’ve already established that the plague is Yahweh’s doing, sent in response to our society’s wickedness.
 Are we supposed to appeal to the One who sent the disease in order to be kept out of it?
 Yes, we are.
 See Revelation 3:10 if you don’t believe me.

 The continuing instructions explain (sort of).
 “And he shall examine the plague; and indeed if the plague is on the walls of the house with ingrained streaks, greenish or reddish [the colors of Islam and Communism—a coincidence?], which appear to be deep in the wall, then the priest shall go out of the house, to the door of the house, and shut up the house seven days.”
 Is what seems like a problem really a problem?
 Only time will tell.
 The “seven days,” while generally metaphorical of God’s perfect timing, might possibly indicate the seven years of trial the earth will experience after the godly inhabitants have departed—a time known as the Tribulation.
+(The inspection period hints at a gap of some duration between the rapture and the Tribulation itself.)
 Note that during this time, the Priest (symbolic of Yahshua) is “out of the house,” a condition that cannot come to pass as long as His people still inhabit the planet.
 As we saw before, isolation, separation, holiness, is part of the formula.
 The godly inhabitants of the “house” are not to be exposed to the potential threat while its true nature is yet fully undetermined.
 They are to be set apart from the world.

 “And the priest [ultimately, Yahshua] shall come again on the seventh day [yeah, I read about that somewhere: it’s the ultimate Sabbath—the Millennial reign of Christ] and look; and indeed if the plague has spread on the walls of the house, then the priest shall command that they take away the stones in which is the plague, and they shall cast them into an unclean place outside the city.
 And he shall cause the house to be scraped inside, all around, and the dust that they scrape off they shall pour out in an unclean place outside the city.
 Then they shall take other stones and put them in the place of those stones, and he shall take other mortar and plaster the house.”
 (Leviticus 14:37-42) Here’s the bottom line.
 If an idea is truly toxic, the Priest (Yahshua) will, after giving it time to show its true colors, remove its presence and consign it to an “unclean place outside the city” (for its practitioners, metaphorical of hell).
 Thus doctrines like Ba’al worship, rabbinic Judaism, apostate “Christianity,” Islam, and atheistic secular humanism will all appear in turn, poison their respective societies, and be removed from the house on the “seventh day,” unceremoniously scraped off and hauled away.
 But Yahweh doesn’t intend to leave gaping holes in the house of human society.
 “Other stones”—true believers, even if they weren’t originally part of the wall’s construction—will be brought in as replacements: it’s the Church of Repentant Laodicea.
 And the “plaster?”
 I believe this white, opaque coating is analogous to the garments of light God’s children will wear in His Kingdom—imputed righteousness.